-We took a city tour with Tours4Tips that naturally included some street art as it is so intricately engrained in Valpo culture.
-In retrospect, I think a cultural and street art walking tour would have been a better option for us.
-It visits street art we missed, including the open-air graffiti museum on Cerro Polanco, an area often recommended to be visited only with a guide (safety issues).
+We took a city tour with Tours4Tips that naturally included some street art as it is so intricately ingrained in Valpo culture.
+In retrospect, I think this well-rated private walking tour would have been a better option for us.
+It visits more streets art that we didn’t see as well as other historical locations.

 What really caught me in Valparaiso is the stair art.
 I have seen this style before, but always as a one-off.
 Being built on so many hills, Valparaiso is like San Francisco with staircases everywhere you turn.
 However, Valparaiso steps are painted, tiled, or otherwise decorated.

-Unlike the famous Selaron Steps in Rio de Jainero, in Valpo the top side of nearly every step we came upon was undecorated concrete.
+Unlike the famous Selaron Steps in Rio de Janeiro, in Valpo, the top side of nearly every step we came upon was undecorated concrete.
 I don’t know if this is because walking on the art would eventually destroy it, or just a way to offer encouragement to those heading uphill.
 Either way, the effect highlights an incredibly talented group of artists.

 Here are a few more of our favourite images:

 - Bring a camera.
-I shot the street art on this page with both my Olympus OMD-Em5 and a few of the shots on the Olympus TG5.
+I shot the street art on this page with both my Olympus OMD-Em5 and a few of the shots on the predecessor to the Olympus TG-6.
 The first is a mirrorless technology camera with interchangeable lenses.
 It’s the perfect travel camera.
-However, when heading into less safe neighbourhoods or underwater, I want my waterproof, crushproof, portable TG5 that easily tucks away in a pocket when not in use.
+However, when heading into less safe neighbourhoods or underwater, I want my waterproof, crushproof, portable camera that easily tucks away in a pocket when not in use.
 Both cameras can shoot RAW format.

 - Street art fans, don’t miss this collection of South American graffiti and street art images.